albertoivo/report-building-ai-agent/udacity-ai/2-workflow-creation-and-routing.md

-Certainly, Alberto!
 The **Workflow Creation and Routing** component of the Report-Building Agent project is crucial for managing how your agent processes user requests based on their identified intents.
 Here’s a detailed breakdown of what you need to do in this topic:

 ### 1. **Creating the Workflow**
    - You will need to define a function called `create_workflow`.
 This function will instantiate a `StateGraph`, which is a structure that represents the different states and transitions of your agent.